noemichis/rainbow-todos/README.md

 - Responsiveness tested with [Chrome Dev Tools](https://developer.chrome.com/docs/devtools) and verified on different size mobiles, laptops and large monitors.
 - Browser compatibility tested in: Google Chrome, Mozzilla Firefox, Microsoft Edge and Brave with no resulting issues.
 ![Browser testing](assets/readme/browser-test.jpg)
-- Social media links open in a new tab, tested multiple times by opening them at different times.
+- Social media links open in a new tab, tested multiple times by opening them at different intervals.
 - All JavaScript code was tested with the log function in DevTools console.
 - Empty state message tested by adding and removing list items.
 - Input field thoroughly tested by adding multiple ToDo's.